AutoGraph-R1: End-to-End Reinforcement Learning for Knowledge Graph Construction: Experiments

-\textbf{RL Training Configuration} We fine-tune the KG construction policy using the GRPO algorithm \citep{shao_deepseekmath_2024} on two \texttt{H100} GPUs.
+\textbf{Models} We experiment with fine-tuning both \texttt{Qwen2.5-3B} and \texttt{Qwen2.5-7B} \citep{qwen_qwen25_2025} as the KG construction model ($\pi_{\theta}^{KG}$).
+For all RAG evaluations, we use a frozen \texttt{Qwen2.5-7B} as the answer generation LLM.
+The \texttt{Qwen3-0.6B} model is used consistently for all embedding tasks in both training and evaluation. \textbf{RL Training Configuration} We fine-tune the KG construction policy using the GRPO algorithm \citep{shao_deepseekmath_2024} on two \texttt{H100} GPUs.
 For each training sample, the policy iteratively generates triples for each document.
 The training setup is tailored to the retrieval paradigm.
 For the graph-based text retriever, the model operates on a fixed pool of 15 documents per query, retrieving the top-$N$ passages, where $N$ equals the number of gold supporting passages.
-For the graph knowledge retriever, we retrieve an 3-hop subgraph, to ensure that a sufficient context is always retrieved for reasoning.

-\textbf{Evaluation Protocol} For evaluation, a KG is first constructed over the entire document corpus for a each dataset.
-Then, depends on the type of retriever, the corresponding RAG is performed using this static graph.
+For the graph knowledge retriever, we retrieve a 3-hop subgraph, to ensure that a sufficient context is always retrieved for reasoning. \textbf{Evaluation Protocol} For evaluation, a KG is first constructed over the entire document corpus for each dataset.
+Then, depending on the type of retriever, the corresponding RAG is performed using this static graph.
 We report the final answer F1 score as the primary metric, consistent with prior work.